 An organized twist on Flashlight Tag, a game of Glow Stick Commandos requires multiple “its,” and a fairly large group of people monitoring the game.
 For this game, divide your players into teams.

 Glow sticks serve as points and/or currency for prizes, and each color of glow stick has a different point value.
 Glow sticks must be laid out in different parts of a large outdoor area before the game begins.

 At the start of the game, players must leave “home base” in order to collect glow sticks, aka points, for their team.
 However, leaving the “home base” is dangerous because they could get caught in the flashlight beam of one of the “it” people!

 The flashlight holder has three tries to guess the identity of the glow stick holder.
 If they guess correctly, the holder must give up their glow sticks and return to “home base” before setting out again.

-These outdoor teen party games are sure to get your party guests’ blood pumping.
-Allowing teens to be active and enjoy time outside is always a win.
+These outdoor, fun teen games are sure to get your party guests’ blood pumping.
+Allowing teens to be active, social, and enjoy time outside is always a win.
 Your guests will certainly never forget what a great time they had at your party.

-Hopefully, this list of game ideas has helped you plan the perfect indoor or outdoor-teen party!
+Hopefully, this list of teen party games to play with teens has helped you plan the perfect indoor or outdoor-teen party!
 You can even combine some of these ideas and have a party that is both indoor and outdoor.
+None of these party game ideas are particularly “girly” or “boyish,” so if you are planning a party for your teenage daughter or son, feel free to pick from any of the ideas!
 If you are in need of any other party planning help, check out easyeventplanning.com.
 There you will find all of your local party-planning necessities.